 How to Walk / Run on a Treadmill

 If you’re new to treadmill use.
-First of all, make sure the belt is not moving then step astride it with one foot on rail.
+First of all, make sure the belt is not moving then step astride it with one foot on the rail.
 If the treadmill has a safety clip and key, attach it to part of your clothing in the front so it stays out of the way of the arms.

-Hands on the rails as you step onto the belt surface and start increasing the speed to a bare minimum – 1 mph.
+Keep your hands on the rails as you step onto the belt surface and start increasing the speed to a bare minimum – 1 mph.
 When you feel comfortable with the movement, take your hands away from the rails and walk as you would normally with a slight swing of the arms and head pointing straight ahead.

 Stay forward in easy reaching distance from the handles and start increasing the speed slowly and in stages, getting used to the extra speed at each step.